Autism Dogs Charity, based in Congleton, Cheshire.

 Autism is a spectrum condition meaning that although autistic people share common difficulties, these are experienced in different ways.
 All autistic people have difficulties in social interaction, social communication, and social imagination.
 Autistic people can also face difficulties in sensory sensitivities, high anxiety, and restrictive and repetitive behaviours.
 By adding the wonderful benefits of a highly-trained dog into the life of an autistic person, we hope to improve their independence, and enable them to develop new skills and gain greater social confidence.

-We are a unique, charitable company that provides Assistance Dogs for autistic children and adults.
+We provide Assistance Dogs for autistic children and adults.
 We are the first and only Assistance Dog Programme accredited by the National Autistic Society, a member of Assistance Dogs International and Assistance Dogs UK, a full member of the aaii and SCAS, supporting member of the ABTC, a Disability Confident Employer, and a pre-approved training school for Assistance Dog for British Airways.
 One of our Founders and Training Director, Andrew Preston, is 1 of only 4 Kennel Club Accredited Instructors for Assistance Dogs in the UK.

 How to apply